Home >> Application >> By Standard >> ASTM >> ASTM D >> ASTM D1894 coefficient of friction plastic film

 Share:

-ASTM D1894 — Standard Test Method for Static and Kinetic Coefficients of Friction of Plastic Film and Sheeting
+ASTM D1894 Static and Kinetic Coefficient of Friction Test

 Core Test Principle